Understanding specified articles and excluded products in personalised medical devices regulation

 - metal alloy used in casting;

-- orthodontic components.
-Such as bands, brackets, chains, elastics, ligature ties, separators, and wire;
+- orthodontic components; for example bands, brackets, chains, elastics, ligature ties, separators, and wire;

 - palate expanders;